 2. Your household has a member who is responsible for paying the heating bills.

 3. You are a U.S. citizen, qualified alien, or permanent resident.

 4. You have received a disconnection notice or need to restore service.

 Verification is required.
-Energy assistance is approved within 48 hours after eligible household applies and within 18 hours for households with an individual in a life-threatening situation.
-If a life-threatening situation exists, the applicant must present at the time of application a medical statement or verification of the medical condition by an approved medical staff person.
+Energy assistance is approved within 48 hours after an eligible household applies and within 18 hours for a household with an individual in a life-threatening situation.
+If a life-threatening situation exists, the applicant must present at the time of application a medical statement or verification of the medical condition by an approved medical professional.